Subgroup decomposition in $\text{Out}(F_n)$, Part III: Weak attraction theory: The nonattracting subgroup system

 \begin{defns} \textbf{The graph $Z$, the path $\hat \rho_r$, the path set $\<Z,\hat \rho_r\>$, and the subgroup system $\A_\na(\Lambda^+_\phi)$.} \quad

-Consider a \ct\ $\fG$ representing $\phi$ such that $\Lambdapp$ corresponds to the \eg\ stratum $H_r \subset G$.
-We shall define the \emph{nonattracting subgraph} $Z$ of $G$, and we shall define a path $\hat\rho_r$, either a trivial path or a height~$r$ indivisible Nielsen path if one exists.
+We shall define the \emph{nonattracting subgraph} $Z$ of $G$, and a path $\hat\rho_r$, either a trivial path or a height~$r$ indivisible Nielsen path if one exists.
 Using these we shall define a graph $K$ and an immersion $K \mapsto G$ by consistently gluing together the graph $Z$ and the domain of $\hat\rho_r$.
 We then define $\A_\na(\Lambdapp)$ in terms of the induced \hbox{$\pi_1$-injection} on each component of~$K$.
 We also define a groupoid of paths $\<Z,\hat\rho_r\>$ in~$G$, consisting of all concatenations whose terms are edges of $Z$ and copies of the path~$\hat\rho_r$ or its inverse, equivalently all paths in $G$ that are images under the immersion $K \to G$ of paths in~$K$.

 \textbf{Definition of the graph $Z$.} The \emph{nonattracting subgraph} $Z$ of $G$ is defined as a union of certain strata $H_i \ne H_r$ of $G$, as follows.
 If $H_i$ is an irreducible stratum then $H_i \subset Z$ if and only if no edge of $H_i$ is weakly attracted to $\Lambda$; equivalently, using Fact~\trefGM{FactAttractingLeaves}{ItemSplitAnEdge}, we have $H_i \subset G \setminus Z$ if and only if for some (every) edge $E_i$ of $H_i$ there exists $k \ge 0$ so that some term in the complete splitting of $f^k_\#(E_i)$ is an edge in~$H_r$.
 If $H_i$ is a zero stratum enveloped by an \eg\ stratum $H_s$ then $H_i \subset Z$ if and only if $H_s \subset Z$.